scrapjs/evented-array/README.md

 ```

-_EventedArray_ is used by [mod](https://github.com/dfcreative/mod) to make properties raise change events.
+_EventedArray_ is used by [mod](https://github.com/dfcreative/mod) to make array properties emit `changed` event.

-For subclassing an Array used the [Irakli Gozalishvili’s method](https://gist.github.com/Gozala/666251).
+To subclass the Array used the [Irakli Gozalishvili’s method](https://gist.github.com/Gozala/666251).

 ## TODO